 What are Golf Blisters

-A golf blister is a fluid-filled bubble that forms under the skin as a consequence of poor grip during a round of golf.
+A golf blister is a fluid-filled bubble that forms under the skin due to poor grip during a round of golf.
 Friction from clothes or skin-to-skin contact may also cause it to form.
-After a few days, most blisters will heal on their own, however there are many different types of blisters.
+After a few days, most blisters will heal on their own.
+However, there are many different types of blisters.

 Most Common Types of Golf Blisters

 It is not compulsory to wear golf gloves, although they are recommended for all players.
 Gloves are often worn on the “lead” hand, the one on top of the grip.
 The left hand of a right-handed player normally wears a glove, on the right hand of a left-handed player does.
 Your glove hands might get infected with golf blisters if your hands are very sweaty.

 While wearing gloves for an extended amount of time, excessive sweat may lead to blisters on the hands of golfers.
 Because the moisture becomes trapped within the gloves, it causes blisters and even skin peeling.
 Right-handed golfers are more likely to get golf blisters on their right hand than their left.

 Blisters in the hand of a right-handed golfer may be caused by poor grip or the strain of gripping a golf club.
 Keep your body in control by limiting your time swinging the club and not playing through the discomfort.

 Golf Blisters on Non-Glove Hand

 If you don’t wear gloves while playing, you dramatically increase your risk of blisters.
 Gloves are strongly recommended to protect your skin from excessive pressure and friction when playing golf.
 Non-gloved hands are more susceptible to blisters if your skin is too dry.